herewithme/redmine-watchers-textinput/README.md

-redmine-watchers-textinput
+redmine watchers textinput
 ==========================

 ### Features

 This is a plugin that replaces the checkboxes for adding watchers with a nice, tokenized text input with autocomplete.
-The actual Redmine plugin name is "watchers_textinput".
+The actual Redmine plugin name is "redmine_watchers_textinput".
 The pages that are modified are the "Add new issue" page and "Edit watchers" (on existing issue) popup.

 ### Compatibility